Table of Contents

-Most office workers picture working remotely as sitting on the couch in your pajamas with your laptop on your lap.
-Not so.
-Just because you aren't in a traditional office doesn't mean that your work environment doesn't matter.
+Before the pandemic, most people's image of remote work was someone sitting on the couch in their pajamas with a laptop on their lap.
+When the pandemic forced office workers to work from home, they learned that just because you aren't in a traditional office doesn't mean that your work environment doesn't matter.

-Working remotely requires learning new routines and techniques for focus and productivity.
-Like the mental aspects of remote work, your physical space matters too.
+Remote work requires learning new routines and techniques for focus and productivity.
+Your physical space will require changes too.

 If you work from a cafe, you may be limited to your laptop and a charger.
 But if you work from a coworking space, rented office, or from home, you can create a workspace where you are comfortable and productive.

 This post breaks down all of the tools I've used working from home, a rented office, cafes, and coworking spaces in 10+ years of working remotely.

 After retiring a 6-year-old Macbook Pro that sounded like a lawnmower, I bought a 13" Macbook Air (from $999) in 2015.
 The Air has plenty of power for any work I need to do and is thin and light enough to carry around between workspaces or when traveling.

 In my home office and the coworking space, I use an external monitor, keyboard, and mouse and elevate my laptop for better ergonomics.